 top of page

-is an interdisciplinary durational performance piece created by Patricia Auchterlonie and Hester Dart.
-This project revolves around the creation of an Iron Age style warp-weighted loom made from a simple wooden frame hung with found hagstones (rocks with a single hole worn by the sea).
+loomeweight is an interdisciplinary durational performance piece created by Patricia Auchterlonie and Hestor Dart.
+This project began with building an Iron Age style warp-weighted loom.
+Our loom is made from foraged materials and hung with hagstones (rocks with a single hole worn by the sea).
 The loom provides the framework for the creation of a tapestry is woven from ‘trash’ or rejected and broken items (e.g. plastic bags, rope, discarded clothing etc).
 While working, traditional weaving songs are passed between two voices, undergoing microchanges as the project unfolds.
-These improvised changes will involve very gradual shifts in rhythm, melody, and microtonality, as well as experimental vocalisations and other non-sung materials.
+These improvised changes will involve very gradual shifts in rhythm, and melody, as well as experimental vocalisations and other non-sung materials.

-The installation is designed to be a marathon piece which slows down the making process utilising pre-industrial, slow techniques and focuses on micro-changes and irregularities.
-Through this slow endurance, loomeweight critiques and questions mass production within late stage capitalism.
+Loomeweight is a long-form performance piece which slows down the making process utilising pre-industrial, slow techniques and focuses on micro-changes and irregularities.
+Through this gentle endurance, loomeweight critiques and questions mass production within late stage capitalism.
 It also references directly the historical gesture of singing and weaving as a paired pursuit and explores the close relationship between these practises and folk culture / ancient histories.
 The project highlights the failures inherent in a system which promotes marketability and consumption over the sustainable processes of creating and community building.
 There is also exploration of the omnipresent theme of ecological collapse through the re-use of thrown away objects.

 WE ARE FUNDRAISING TO GO ON TOUR!